MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/unit-test-mocking.md

-<properties pageTitle="Using mocks"
+---
-  description="Using mocks"
+title: "Using mocks"
-  services=""
+description: "Using mocks"
-  documentationCenter=""
+author: "Kraig Brockschmidt"
-  authors="Kraig Brockschmidt" />
+---

 #Using mocks for platform APIs, plugins, and other external dependencies